sigmaco/qwadro/README.md

 * Enhanced User Experience: Users will enjoy more seamless and immersive multimedia experiences, whether they’re gaming, watching videos, or interacting with multimedia applications.
 * Greater Accessibility: A unified approach makes advanced multimedia technology accessible to a wider range of developers, including those who may not have deep experience with specific hardware or multimedia platforms.

-Join us in building the future of multimedia development.
-This unified multimedia API will is designed to change how we make interactive software across all devices.
+Join us in building a future of computer-centric user experience.
+This unified API will is designed to change how we make interactive software across the PC realm.

 Are you a developer, hardware manufacturer, or tech enthusiast?
 Let's work together to build an API that bridges the gap between hardware and software, enhancing multimedia experiences for all.
 Get involved, contribute ideas, and become part of this generation of multimedia experience.